postsharp/Metalama.Documentation/content/conceptual/aspects/advising/initializers.md

 To inject some initialization before any user code of the instance constructor is called:

 1. Add a method of signature `void BeforeInstanceConstructor()` to your aspect class and annotate it with the `[Template]` custom attribute.
 The name of this method is arbitrary.
-2. Call the <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*?text=builder.Advice.AddInitializer> method in your aspect (or <xref:Metalama.Framework.Advising.IAdviceFactory.AddInitializer*?text=amender.Advice.AddInitializer> in a fabric).
+2. Call the <xref:Metalama.Framework.Advising.AdviserExtensions.AddInitializer*?text=builder.Advice.AddInitializer> method in your aspect (or <xref:Metalama.Framework.Advising.AdviserExtensions.AddInitializer*?text=amender.Advice.AddInitializer> in a fabric).
 Pass the type that must be initialized, then the name of the method from the previous step, and finally the value `InitializerType.BeforeInstanceConstructor`.

 The `AddInitializer` advice will _not_ affect the constructors that call a chained `this` constructor.
 That is, the advice always runs before any constructor of the current class.
 However, the initialization logic runs _after_ the call to the `base` constructor if the advised constructor calls the base constructor.